Azareal/Gosora/docs/configuration.md

 DisableDefaultNoavatar - This switch lets you disable the default noavatar algorithm which may intercept noavatars for increased efficiency.
 Default: false

+RefNoTrack - This switch disables tracking the referrers of users who click from another site to your site and the referrers of any requests to resources from other sites as-well.

+RefNoRef - This switch makes it so that if a user clicks on a link, then the incoming site won't know which site they're coming from.

 NoAvatar - The default avatar to use for users when they don't have their own.
 The default for this may change in the near future to better utilise HTTP/2.
 Example: https://api.adorable.io/avatars/{width}/{id}.png

 ItemsPerPage - The number of posts, topics, etc. you want on each page.